Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Results and Discussion

 \subsection{One-rung-at-a-time Ladder Descending}

 Table \ref{tab:OLDparameters} presents the initial ranges, chosen in accordance with the criteria explained in Sec. \ref{sec:method}, and the optimal values, yielded by the GA methodology, of the LCP parameters.
+(Note that an optimal value may lie outside its initial range, which is an indication of the flexibility of the algorithm.
+The same observation applies to Table \ref{tab:MLDparameters} below.)
 The optimal amplitudes turned out to be of the same order of magnitude as the ones reported in Ref. \citenum{Ndong2010}.

 The optical spectrum of the LCP is given by